NLthijs48/AreaShop/README.md

 - **BuyRegion.java**: Class for buy regions, inherits everything from GeneralRegion.
 Adds a price to the region and adds an owner.
 Has methods to buy/sell the region.
 - **RentRegion.java**: Class for rental regions, inherits everything from GeneralRegion.
 Adds a price, duration and owner to the region.
 Has methods to rent/unrent the region (for extending simply rent again).
 - **RegionGroup.java**: A regiongroup which can be used to apply certain settings to with the config system.
 Has a list of regions that belong to it.
 Has methods to get settings, but these are normally not used (getting settings in a region already takes it from the region, a group or from default.yml).

+#### TODO
+- Guide for saving custom data for the AreaShop regions
+- Starting guide, which methods to use to get regions etc.